coesia-software-innovation/google-pubsub-rpc-rs/README.md

 export PUBSUB_EMULATOR_HOST='localhost:8085'
 ```

-Should you not wish to set an environmental variable you can use the following command line switch
+Should you not wish to set an environmental variable you can use the following command line switch `--emulator <host:port>`

 ```bash
 cargo run --bin publisher -- --topic projects/cloud-xxxxx/topics/xxxx --emulator localhost:8085
 ```

 ## Running the Publisher

 Before you run this example application please insure that you have a topic already created in Google PubSub or that the pubsub emulator is running somewhere that is accessible.
-More help can be obtained via the `cargo run -- --help` flag.
+More help can be obtained via the `cargo run  --bin publisher -- --help` flag.

+You can control the delay between publishing messages (in seconds) by setting the command line switch `--interval <x>` where x is a number.
+By default this value is set to 30 seconds.

 To run towards Google pubsub simply run with just the `--topic` switch